 Balance the need for people to air their concerns about global health and political concerns without overly labouring it.
 Finish on a positive and optimistic note.
 Be a beacon of light, unity, and positivity throughout the period that we are going through.
 Find opportunities for some fun, humour and laughter.
 Have a ‘stand up’ each day and start with each person sharing what they are grateful for.

 Everyone will be noticing your Mojo and how you are taking care of yourself.
 Take time out for exercise and revitalising.
 Perhaps take a different team member out for a brisk walk together rather than a coffee.
-Put a bowl of fruit in the office and encourage the team to eat healthy.
+Put a bowl of fruit in the office and encourage the team to eat healthily.

 Deploy a Mojo Monitor app to give team members the opportunity to record their Mojo anonymously and safely.
-This will enable you, as leader, to keep your finger on the pulse of team members’ wellbeing.
-Also encourage your team members to keep an eye out for each other and be supportive.
+This will enable you, as a leader, to keep your finger on the pulse of team members’ wellbeing.
+Also, encourage your team members to keep an eye out for each other and be supportive.